Also known as: t-spine rotation, quadruped t-spine rotation, thoracic rotation all fours, all-fours thoracic mobility, thoracic extension rotation

 How to Do Quadruped Thoracic Extension Rotation

-- Set quadruped position: Start on hands under shoulders and knees under hips, spine neutral.
-Spread fingers and press evenly through palms to stabilize posture.
+- Assume quadruped position: Start on hands under shoulders and knees under hips, keep a neutral spine, brace the core and relax the shoulders to protect the lower back.

-- Bring elbow to knee: Rotate your torso and bring the elbow toward the opposite knee while following the movement with your gaze; keep the supporting arm straight.
+- Elbow to knee: Rotate and bring the elbow toward the opposite knee while following the movement with your gaze; move smoothly and avoid forcing the range.

-- Reverse and extend: Reverse the motion by rotating the shoulder and head upward, pushing through the floor with the posted hand to open the thoracic spine.
+- Extend and rotate: Reverse the motion by rotating the shoulder and head upward, pushing through the planted hand to open the thoracic spine without arching the lower back.

 Muscle Groups